 More advanced insurance organizations can work their way up to complex techniques with increasing levels of complexity.

-4 They leverage A/B testing tools that focus on data compliance and privacy
+4 Leveraging A/B testing tools that focus on data compliance and privacy

 There are a lot of touchpoints and brokers in insurance that lead to inconsistent and unreliable data.
 Although respondents said their firms are comfortable with risk, one-quarter believe that using anonymous data for CX is risky.